 What Is A Phrenic Nerve Pacer?

-A phrenic nerve pacer is an implantable device that provides ventilatory support for people who have lost the ability to breathe independently due to a condition (e.g., sleep apnea) or injury (e.g., spinal cord injury).
+A phrenic nerve pacer is an implantable device that provides ventilatory support for people who have lost the ability to breathe independently due to a condition such as sleep apnea or injury such as spinal cord injury.

 An electrode and receiver are surgically implanted (electrode placed on the phrenic nerve and receiver just under the skin) and external antenna and transmitter are worn on top of the skin.